 The good news is that with the right materials, equipment, and help from the experienced professionals at Vesta Foundation Solutions of Arkansas, concrete damage can be repaired.
-Call us today at (479) 235-2449 or click below to get a free concrete repair inspection in Springdale.
+Call our Springdale concrete repair and leveling experts today at (479) 235-2449 or click below to get a free concrete repair inspection.

 Why Concrete Fails

 Concrete can fail due to problems with the mixture itself, from the freeze-thaw cycle of water, and issues with the soil the concrete has been poured on.
 Reinforced concrete is concrete that has wire mesh or steel bars embedded to increase its strength, but those internal materials do run the risk of corroding.
 The steel within the concrete will corrode and rust, which builds up inside the concrete and eventually leads to cracks, stains, and spalling.
 But even concrete that has not been reinforced with steel is at risk of concrete failure.
-We explore some of the environmental causes for concrete failure in Springdale below.
+Our Springdale concrete repair and leveling professionals explore some of the environmental causes for concrete failure below.

 What Lies Beneath

 - Poorly compacted soil: When your home was built, the movement of soil around the building site results in poor compaction.
 Even when the replaced soil is compacted well, it's never as stable as the original soil.
 Over time, this can cause voids to form and slabs to settle, leading to concrete failure.

 - Dry soil: Another cause of soil failure is drought.
 During dry conditions or even just during periods of warm weather and low precipitation, the soil under your concrete will dry out and shrink, creating voids.
 The concrete above eventually cracks and sinks into these empty spaces; especially if any weight is placed on it.
 Hiring our Springdale concrete crack repair company will help you solve your home's sinking issues.